shengmeiLiu/Evlag/logs/README.md

 ## Basic Mouse and Keyboard

+Note: keyboard input may have [enter] release and maybe ctrl-c

+mouse - Mouse actions are: move, 5 left clicks, move, 5 right clicks

+mouse-buttons - Mouse buttons: left, right, middle, scroll, side bottom, side top

 keyboard - Keypresses are: `abcdefghijklmnopqurstuvwxyz123456789`

-mouse - Mouse actions are: move, 5 left clicks, move, 5 right clicks
+keyboard-numpad - Keypresses are: `123456789[enter]' on the numpad

+keyboard-functions - Keypresses are: `[F1] to [F9]'

 ## Computer Game